What does a Systems Integrator do?

 - Bachelor’s degree in Computer Science, Information Technology, or a related field.

-- Proven experience as a Systems Integrator or similar role.
+- Proven experience as a Systems Integrator or in a similar role.

-- Strong knowledge of system architecture, networking, and software integration.
+- Strong understanding of system integration principles and best practices.

 Is becoming a Systems Integrator a good career path?

-Choosing a career as a Systems Integrator has its own set of advantages and challenges.
-Here are some pros and cons to consider:
+Being a Systems Integrator has its own set of advantages and challenges.
+Below are some pros and cons to consider.

 - Pros: